Lake Tuz: Geography

 The lake, occupying a tectonic depression in the central plateau of Turkey, is fed by two major streams, groundwater, and surface water, but has no outlet.
 Brackish marshes have formed where channels and streams enter the lake.
 Arable fields surround the lake, except in the south and southwest, where there is an extensive seasonally flooded salt-steppe.

 For most of the year, it is very shallow (approx.0.4 m).
-During winter part of the salt is dissolved in the fresh water that is introduced to the lake by precipitation and surface runoff (to 324‰ salinity).
-During the summer the lake dries up exposing an average of 30 cm thick salt layer in August.
+During winter part of the salt is dissolved in the fresh water that is introduced to the lake by precipitation and surface runoff (to 32-34% salinity).
+During the summer the lake dries up exposing an average of 30cm thick salt layer in August.
 This mechanism is used as a basis for the process of the salt mines in the lake.
 The three mines operating in the lake produce 63% of the salt consumed in Turkey.
 The salt mining generates industrial activity in the region, mainly related to salt processing and refining.